programingjd/tiered_server/README.md

 Two cookies are used, one for the server and one for javascript:

 - `st` (accessible from javascript)<br>
-  contains the connection expiration timestamp (millis)
+  contains the connection expiration timestamp

 - `sid`
   *http-only (not accessible from javascript)*<br>
   contains the session id

-Both cookies have the maximum lifespan because they don't include any sensitive information.
+Both cookies have the maximum lifespan (400 days) because they don't include any sensitive information.

 API requests return `403 FORBIDDEN` if the session id from the `sid` cookie is missing or expired.

-For user scoped html pages, the server first checks if the `sid` cookie exists and refers to an existing session id with user info (but it might be expired).<br>
+For user scoped html pages, the server first checks if the `sid` cookie exists and refers to an existing session id with user info (but it might be expired).
-If it doesn't, the server redirects to the login page.<br>
-If it does, it updates the `st` cookie with the connection expiration timestamp.
-That connection might already be expired.

 The page (javascript) should look for the `st` cookie.<br>
 If it's expired (or missing), the page should trigger the passkey authorization flow to reconnect